BJJ sensei guide for Catskills beginners

 • Teacher first: Sensei emphasizes guidance and mentorship, not ego.

-• Accessibility: Sensei is a familiar word for teacher, which helps beginners in Tannersville and Kingston feel welcome.
+• Accessibility: Sensei is a familiar word for teacher, which helps beginners in Tannersville feel welcome.

 BJJ sensei FAQs